 The insurer may appoint a workplace rehabilitation provider to help address factors which may affect your worker’s ability to recover at/return to work.
 These factors may include difficulty identifying suitable work, assistance with equipment and workplace modification needs, complex injury or communication breakdown.

 Even if there are no available duties, you have an obligation to actively participate in the recover at work planning process.

 The information below relates to you if your worker has a work-related injury or illness.
 As an employer you have certain responsibilities.

-If a worker (who has been totally or partially incapacitated for work as a result of an injury or illness) is able to return to work, and the worker requests suitable work, the employer must provide suitable work for the worker.
+If a worker is able to return to work following a work-related injury, and requests suitable work, the employer must provide suitable work for the worker.

 Suitable work needs to be provided when a worker is unable to immediately return to their normal duties after a work related injury or illness.

 The legislation refers to this as 'suitable employment'.
 However in general terms this can be referred to as: